elmorenox/deploying-flask-app-on-ecs-with-terraform-and-jenkins/README.md

 ## Jenkins infrastructure and pipeline

 **The Jenkins infrastructure** is in a previously created VPC and subnet and is created with the Terraform code in [/Jenkins-tf](/jenkins-tf/)[(instructions for Terraform)](https://github.com/elmorenox/multi-region-banking-app-infrastructure?tab=readme-ov-file#terraform).
-Three EC2 instances are make up the Jenkins infrastructure.
+Three EC2 instances make up the Jenkins infrastructure.

 ### Jenkins controller